 You will see in my diary many events which are now cancelled.
 Thus far everything up to the Whitby Festival has been cancelled or postponed.
 The concerts with The Green Ribbons foursome are now moved to November.
 The Natural Voice Modular Training is in the process of being reorganised and we hope shortly to have two new long weekend dates available in the diary.

 The Natural Voice Leaders Week Training in July will now move to next spring.
 So please keep an eye here and on the Natural Voice Network website.
 I will shortly update the diary and calendar once we are all a little clearer about the future.

 Sending you warm wishes in hopes that this difficult challenging time will eventually lead us into a more compassionate co-operative and caring world both for ourselves and the planet.
 Frankie

 I am delighted to have been given the Gold Badge Award by the English Folk Dance and Song Society (EFDSS).
 The presentation of this award will be made sometime during the conference on traditional song at Cecil Sharp House, London, 10th & 11th November 2018.
 The citation will be given by Martin and Sian Graebe, taking account of both my being a singer of traditional British song since the 60’s and the development of the Voice workshops since the 70’s.”

-I hope you find something here to interest you, in the image and Audio section you will find some hi-resolution pictures.
+I hope you find something here to interest you.

 I imagine that you’re someone interested in voice and singing – this is my passion.
 Maybe I’ll hear from you or see you at a concert or workshop.